corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

   `cordapp-builder create --cpk contracts\build\libs\corda5-solar-system-contracts-cordapp.cpk --cpk workflows\build\libs\corda5-solar-system-workflows-cordapp.cpk -o corda5-hello-solarsystem.cpb`

-  In this command, you specify the `.cpk` files of your CorDapp.
-Most CorDapps will have two files: a contracts file and a workflows file.
+This command specifies the `.cpk` files of your CorDapp.
+Most CorDapps will have two files: a `contracts` file and a `workflows` file.

-  You also specify the output file.
-Here the output file is `corda5-hello-solarsystem.cpb`.
+This command also specifies the output file.
+In this case, the output file is `corda5-hello-solarsystem.cpb`.

   If the command is successful, there is no output.